Christmas Stocking with Candy Cane and Gifts Coloring Page with PDF Sheet

 Candy canes became another common stocking item over time.
 The striped sugar stick likely developed from earlier white sugar rods sold at fairs and churches, with the red stripes becoming common later in the United States.
 Peppermint made them especially associated with winter because the flavor felt cool and fresh.
 Wrapped gifts are a separate tradition with a longer history tied to winter feasts, New Year customs, and later Christmas shopping habits.
 Decorative paper, ribbons, and bows made present-giving feel more festive, and by the twentieth century the visual pairing of stockings and presents was everywhere in greeting cards, magazines, home decorations, and department store displays.
 That is one reason the stocking, candy cane, and gift combination now feels like a complete holiday scene all by itself.

-People often ask whether stockings must hang by a fireplace.
+A common question is whether stockings must hang by a fireplace.
 They do not.
 In homes without fireplaces, families use stair rails, shelves, bedroom doors, or wall hooks.
 Another common question is what traditionally goes inside.
 Older stockings often contained oranges, walnuts, chocolates, and small practical gifts, while modern ones might include stationery, toys, or festive socks.
 Stockings remain popular because they combine several old customs at once: surprise giving, winter sweets, and a recognizable shape that is immediately tied to Christmas.
 Their visual simplicity also helps them last as a symbol.
 Even without a Santa figure or a tree, a stocking with a candy cane and wrapped gifts still communicates Christmas quickly, which is why the image continues to appear in family traditions, classroom pages, and seasonal decorations.

 More Holiday Coloring Pages